cgabriel5/nodecliac/README.md

 - `NODECLIAC_MAIN_COMMAND`: The command auto completion is being performed for.
 - `NODECLIAC_COMMAND_CHAIN`: The parsed command chain.
+- `NODECLIAC_COMP_INDEX`: The index where completion is being attempted.
 - `NODECLIAC_LAST`: The last parsed word item.
   - **Note**: Last word item could be a _partial_ word item.
     - This happens when the <kbd>Tab</kbd> key gets pressed _within_ a word item.
 For example, take the following input:`$ program command`.
 If the<kbd>Tab</kbd> key was pressed like so: <code>\$ program comm<kbd>Tab</kbd>and</code>, the last word item is `comm`.
 Thus a _partial_ word with a remainder string of `and`.
 Resulting in finding completions for `comm`.